Crystal

 It's an anomaly for most people that women solo travel (cue the "It's dangerous" comments, this is a whole other blog article we won't get into)

-I ride a motorcycle (riders are mostly male, so it's not common to see a female on a bike)
+I ride a motorcycle (riders are predominantly male, so it's not common to see a female on a bike)

-I am Asian (Europe is predominantly white, so Asians are a minority)
+I am Asian (Europe is pretty homogenous, so Asians are a minority)

 I am small and alone